Bel-94/pitch-ele/README.md

-<h1>Pitch~Pod</h1>
+<h1>Your~Blogr</h1>

 <h2>By Belinda Ntinyari<h2>

-<p>This is a web app where users can access any kind of pitch as well as add their own pitch.</p>
+<p>This is a personal blog app where you can create and share your opinions and other users can read and comment on them.
+The users can also access random quotes to inspire them.</p>

 <h3>Description </h3>
-<p>This is an application that contains popular pitches across different fields.
-Users can add their own pitches, comment, upvote and downvote the quotes.</p>
+<p>This is an application where users can view random quotes and blogs.</p>

 <h3>Requirements for Installation</h3>
 <ul>